frcdesign/FRCDesign.org/docs/best-practices/assembly-setup.md

 ### Simplified Models

-The first advice is to minimize primitives in your assembly.
+Make sure to minimize primitives in your assembly.
 Primitives are a measure of how complex the object is and how hard it is for Onshape to render.
 The more primitives there are, the more laggy your assembly will be.

 Use [simplified models](https://www.frcdesign.org/resources/simplified/) wherever possible to minimize primitives: electronics, swerve modules, motors, etc. Some of these are added to MKCAD as well.